deryj13/tic-tac-toe-2.0-client/README.md

 My idea for the design was to have a 3x3 grid with the outter borders hidden for a cleaner look.
-One of the end goals for this project was to have the "X & O" makrers replacedby images of X and Zero, from the Megaman series.
+One of the end goals for this project was to have the "X & O" markers replaced by images of X and Zero, from the Megaman series.

 Planning consisted of figuring out what was needed for the game, such as a grid, markers for the grid, turns for the players, win/draw conditions, etc.